Continue reading on DataGuidance with:

 8.1.
 Right to be informed

-The right to be informed is not considered per se as a data subject right in the Bill, but only as a requirement for the consent as a basis to adequately process personal data.
+The right to be informed is not considered per se as a data subject right in the Bill, but only as a requirement for consent as a basis to adequately process personal data.

 8.2.
 Right to access